CVHub520/X-AnyLabeling/docs/en/user_guide.md

 ### 4.3 COCO Annotation

-The latest version of X-AnyLabeling supports one-click import/export for COCO label files (*.json) related to object detection and instance segmentation tasks.
+The latest version of X-AnyLabeling supports one-click import/export for COCO label files (*.json) related to object detection, instance segmentation, and keypoint detection tasks.

-Before importing/exporting COCO label files, prepare a label configuration file, referring to [classes.txt](../../assets/classes.txt), where each line represents a class, with numbers incrementing from 0.
+Before importing or exporting COCO label files, ensure you have a label configuration file prepared.
+For object detection and instance segmentation tasks, refer to [classes.txt](../../assets/classes.txt), and for keypoint detection tasks, refer to [yolov8_pose.yaml](../../assets/yolov8_pose.yaml).

 **Import Task**:
 1. Click the `Upload` button in the top menu bar.